geoserver/geoserver/doc/en/user/source/security/usergrouprole/roles.rst

 Roles
 =====

-GeoServer **roles** are keys that are associated with the performing certain tasks or accessing particular resources.
-Roles are assigned to users and groups in order to authorize them to perform the actions associated with the role.
-A role in GeoServer is made up of the following information:
+GeoServer **roles** are keys associated with performing certain tasks or accessing particular resources.
+Roles are assigned to users and groups, authorizing them to perform the actions associated with the role.
+A GeoServer role includes the following:

 * Role name
 * Parent role
 * Set of key/value pairs

-GeoServer roles support inheritance; a child role inherits all the access granted to the parent role.
-For example, consider a role named ``ROLE_SECRET`` and a role that extends from it named ``ROLE_VERY_SECRET``.
-In this case, ``ROLE_VERY_SECRET`` encompasses all of what ``ROLE_SECRET`` can access, but not vice versa.
+GeoServer roles support inheritance—a child role inherits all the access granted to the parent role.
+For example, suppose you have one role named ``ROLE_SECRET`` and another role, ``ROLE_VERY_SECRET``, that extends ``ROLE_SECRET``. ``ROLE_VERY_SECRET`` can access everything ``ROLE_SECRET`` can access, but not vice versa.

-Key/value pairs are implementation-specific and may be set by the :ref:`role service <sec_rolesystem_roleservices>` that the user or group originates from.
-For example, a role service that assigns roles based on employee organization may wish to associate additional information with the role such as Department.
+Key/value pairs are implementation-specific and may be configured by the :ref:`role service <sec_rolesystem_roleservices>` the user or group belongs to.
+For example, a role service that assigns roles based on employee organization may wish to associate additional information with the role such as Department Name.

-Geoserver has some system roles, the names of these roles are reserved and it is not allowed to add roles with a reserved name.
+Geoserver has a number of system roles, the names of which are reserved.
+Adding a new GeoServer role with reserved name is not permitted.

-* ``ROLE_ADMINISTRATOR`` gives access to all operations and resources.
+* ``ROLE_ADMINISTRATOR``—Provides access to all operations and resources
-* ``ROLE_GROUP_ADMIN`` is a special role for administrating user groups.
+* ``ROLE_GROUP_ADMIN``—Special role for administrating user groups
-* ``ROLE_AUTHENTICATED`` is assigned to every user authenticating successfully.
+* ``ROLE_AUTHENTICATED``—Assigned to every user authenticating successfully
-* ``ROLE_ANONYMOUS`` is assigned if anonymous authentication is enabled and user does not log in.
+* ``ROLE_ANONYMOUS``—Assigned if anonymous authentication is enabled and user does not log on